-- 1.1 The term Corporate Governance refers to 'the system by which the Fire and Rescue Authority directs and controls its functions and relates to the community it serves'.
-It is therefore, the totality of policies, management systems, procedures and structures that together determine and control the way in which the authority manages it businesses, formulates its strategies and objectives, for the greater good of the communities of Mid and West Wales. - 1.2 Mid and West Wales Fire and Rescue Authority recognises its responsibility as a public service organisation to both provide a vision for the community it serves and to lead by example in its decision making and other processes and actions, with Members and Officers acting in accordance with high standards of conduct. - 1.3 These principles are reflected in the Authority's vision, objectives and values which are set out below and which are regularly reviewed to ensure that they continue to reflect the needs of our service and our communities.
-The need for sustainability is being embedded within the organisation and this will be reflected in the way the individual objectives are managed locally.
+The term Corporate Governance refers to 'the system by which the Fire and Rescue Authority directs and controls its functions and relates to the community it serves'.
+It is therefore, the totality of policies, management systems, procedures and structures that together determine and control the way in which the authority manages it businesses, formulates its strategies and objectives, for the greater good of the communities of Mid and West Wales.

+Mid and West Wales Fire and Rescue Authority recognises its responsibility as a public service organisation to both provide a vision for the community it serves and to lead by example in its decision making and other processes and actions, with Members and Officers acting in accordance with high standards of conduct.

+These principles are reflected in the Authority's mission, key objectives and core values which are regularly reviewed to ensure that they continue to reflect the needs of the service and our communities.